 P.O.R.N.
-(Portrait of Restless Narcissism) STO Union in co-production with Carte Blanche (Quebec, QC)
+(Portrait of Restless Narcissism) STO Union (Farrelton, QC) in co-production with Carte Blanche (Quebec, QC)

 The National Creation Fund has come on board to support the creative development of P.O.R.N.
 (Portrait of Restless Narcissism), a mainstage creation by Nadia Ross and Christian Lapointe of Carte blanche (Quebec, QC).
 The National Creation Fund is fuelled by funds raised from generous donors to the National Arts Centre Foundation’s Creation Campaign, who believe in investing in Canadian creators.

 The initial touring of this new creation will be made possible by the generous support of the Canada Council for the Arts’ Canada in Germany initiative.
 In the year leading up to the 2020 Frankfurt Book Fair—where Canada will be the Guest of Honour—the German arts and cultural scenes will showcase Canadian creativity.
 This is a unique opportunity to share the diversity of Canada’s artistic, literary and cultural expression with Germany.